AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/gamification.md

 To access the settings, follow the steps below:

-1. Log in as an Administrator and on the left pane, click **Gamification**.
+1. Log in as an Administrator and on the left pane, click **[!UICONTROL Gamification]**.
 1. When you create a new Learning Manager account, gamification is disabled by default.
-To enable it, click **Enable** on the upper- right corner of the page.
+To enable it, click **[!UICONTROL Enable]** on the upper- right corner of the page.

 ## Administrator actions {#administratoractions}